AliHassan89/CakeThief-0-1-Knapsack/README.md

 4. Start another loop a nested loop which will start from 0 to capacity where capacity is received as parameter.

 5. if i OR j are 0 then initialize that block in memo table to 0.
-Which means in memo table the first row and first column will be all 0's
+Which means in memo table the first row and first column will be all 0's.
+This is because when capacity of bag is 0 (the bag can hold maximum of 0 weight) then we cannot put anything in the bag hence the first row will be 0.
+First coloumn will be initialized to 0 because we don't have any item avaialble whose weight is 0 and that can be picked up.

 6. else if the weight of i-1 item in cakeTypes is less than j (which will go up to max weight the bag can carry) then we have to check if value of cake i-1 + memo of i-1, and j (current weight) - cakeTypes[i-1] weight is more or memo of i-1 and j is more.
 The one with larger weight is picked up.